SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Using ``&`` instead of ``withUnsafePointer(to:)``
 can help make calls to low-level C functions more readable, especially when the function takes several pointer arguments.
+However, when calling functions from other Swift code, avoid using ``&`` instead of using the unsafe APIs explicitly.

+..
+TODO Why?
+The code is more readable, and probably safer.

 .. syntax-grammar::